 - We can’t control our state absolutely (we’re human, not machines), but we can influence and lead it.

 - I always recommend that clients explore states that are clearly beneficial.
-Most of us spend enough time in less-than-useful states, even without practice – but when somebody has mastered accessing the useful states then they might try to explore and find uses for those that don’t seem useful at first glance.
+Most of us spend enough time in less-than-useful states, even without practice – but when somebody has mastered accessing the useful states, then they might try to explore and find uses for those that don’t seem helpful at first glance.
 Many seemingly useless states, like fear and anger, can be used sparingly to motivate us.
 The art is not to be controlled by them.

-How we can lead our state
+How can we lead our state

 - Through acceptance.
-When we accept any situation, it loses its power over us, and reduces any negative state.
+When we accept any situation, it loses its power over us and reduces any negative state.
 Disciplines such as meditation increase our ability to accept whatever life throws at us, make the best of it, and then move towards what we want.

-You could describe anchoring (as with a lot of NLP) as taking control of a naturally occurring phenomenon: The way we form associations and how these associations can take us back to a certain state.
+You could describe anchoring (as with a lot of NLP) as taking control of a naturally occurring phenomenon: The way we form associations and how these associations can take us back to a particular state.

-Words are often strong anchors – But as we talk, our audience may have very different emotional response to the one we expect.
+Words are often strong anchors – But as we talk, our audience may have a very different emotional response to the one we expect.
 This is because they will have their own interpretation and experiences of words.
-Ideally, we will update our choice of words based on the audience’s actual response, and not stick to our anticipation of how they should respond.
+Ideally, we will update our choice of words based on the audience’s actual response and not stick to our anticipation of how they should respond.

 - Pick someone who inspires others.
 What states do they exhibit?

 - Imagine you’re about to present to a group.
-What states are the audience likely to be at the start?
+What states are the audience likely to be in at the start?
 Name 3 or 4.
 What states would you like them to be at the end?
 (We’ll use this as an exercise later.)

 - Repeat that last exercise except using daily experiences that you appreciate.